aws-samples/aws-ipranges-api/README.md

 Refer to vendor website documentation for configuration steps.

 ## Output options
-Use different URLs to return IP prefixes and other values:
+Use different URLs to return IP prefixes or other values:
   - `/` : return CloudFront origin facing prefixes, customizable via `awsServices` in CloudFormation template and Lambda function `SERVICES` environment variable
   - `/SERVICE` : listing of available services
   - `/REGION` : listing of available Regions